-Bordeaux in the very beginning
+Bordeaux History in the beginning

 Bordeaux’s former name, Burdigala, was built during the 3rd century BC by a Celtic tribe: the Bituriges Vivisques.
 Strategically placed on the western coast, on the curve of the Garonne River, Burdigala was the perfect crossroads between the Atlantic Ocean, the Mediterranean Sea and the Iberian Peninsula.
-Bordeaux grew and prospered thanks to the tin trade, as it was the obvious stay on the tin route from Great-Britain.
+Bordeaux grew and prospered thanks to the tin trade, as it was the obvious stay on the tin route from Great Britain.

 During the third century AD, after a period of wars between the Germanic tribes and the Roman Empire, the 9-meter-high battlements were built.
 The city was then limited by this “castrum”, which also protected the harbour, and the population fell to 15,000.